-The threshold is determined by reference to the total rental income on the basis of the arm’s length principle in a tax year.
+The threshold is determined by reference to the total rental income based on the arm’s length principle in a tax year.

-3. Do purchases and sales need to be aggregated for the purposes of assessing whether the threshold has been exceeded?
+3. Do purchases and sales need to be aggregated to assess whether the threshold has been exceeded?

 Yes, the threshold is based on reference to the absolute values of the controlled transactions for each category occurring in a tax year.

 For example, if total purchases and total sales amount to €400.000 and €700.000 respectively, the cumulative amount in this category is € 1,100.000.
 Thus the threshold in this category has been exceeded.